thomasfrosio/cet_toolbox/README.md

 ## Input file
 - The easiest way to use this program is to use an input file.
   - **--create_input_file** can extract the default parameters into an input file.
 I strongly recommend to read at least once the parameters available for the user, as it will give you a better idea of what is and isn't possible to do in the current version.
- - Every input must be in the input file.
-Empty parameters are authorized.
+ - Every input must be in the input file, but empty parameters are authorized.

 ## Interactive mode
 - If no argument specified when starting the program, the interactive mode is triggered.
 It will ask you, one by one, to set the parameters.
 For each parameter, it gives you the parameter ID, the expected type and the default value.
 Answering '+' will show the description of this parameter.

 ## Restrict the processing to some stacks
 If you want to restrict the processing to some specific stacks, the toolbox allows two type of restrictions:
   - positive: specify the stack number(s) that should only be processed using **pp_run_nb** or **--nb**.
 This must be an integer or list of integers (padded with zeros or not) separated by comas.
 Note that this parameter is ignored when the on-the-fly mode is activated.
   - negative: specify the stack number(s) that should *NOT* be processed using the toolbox_stack_processed.txt file.
 Every time a stack is processed, the program will register the processed stack into this file.
 You can also edit this file yourself (see **pp_run_overwrite**).
 This file can be ignored (if you want to reprocess some stacks), using **pp_run_overwrite**=1 or **--overwrite**.

 ## Restrict the processing to some steps
 In any configuration, you can run the program with or without the **--fly** flag.
 You also have to make sure you specify the correct **pp_path_raw**/**pp_path_motioncor**, **pp_set_field_nb** and **pp_set_field_tilt**.
   - MotionCor2: